artwang31/Wharton-People-Analytics-Doctors-Without-Borders-Project/README.md

 ** TASK **

-Our task was to craft a clear, creative, compelling, and informative visualization that gave insight into movement and career paths of medical coordinators from their first mission to their last and into key positions such as the MedCo role.
+Our task was to compose a clear, creative, compelling, and informative visualization that gave insight into movement and career paths of medical coordinators from their first mission to their last and into key positions such as the MedCo role.